vavrek/Open-Assistant-Version-Zero/README.rst

 * Establish multiple default 'personalities' and plug-in functions

-* Port OpenAssistant to all operating systems and devices
+* Port Open Assistant to all operating systems and devices

 * Galactic Exploration!